-What if I do not vote for some of the matters listed on my proxy card?
+What if I do not vote for the single proposal listed on my proxy card?

 If you return a signed proxy card without indicating your vote, in accordance with the board's recommendation, your shares will be voted for the three director nominees listed on the card.